ingram1987/tping/README.md

 4.2.2.1, 26, Success, 22:38:04.6868608

-tping will output the results to the console, as well as export the results to a .csv file in the current directory, named tping-results.csv.
+tping will output the results to the console, as well as export the results to a .csv file in the current directory, named tping-[current_time].csv.

 Once tping is done running, you can analyze the CSV file to find out what time of the day you are experiencing latency or drops.